SarahDomscheit/tip-calculation/README.md

 ## Important Note

-> If you start the code again and you forgot to start the compiler again (`tsc -w`), remember to compile again before you think your code has a bug.
+> If you you're using an IDE like Visual Studio Code and you restart the terminal or close your Typescript compiler (`tsc -w`), remember to compile your code again before assuming there's a bug.

 When using `tsc -w`, TypeScript automatically recompiles on file changes.
-If you don’t have it running, you must manually recompile each time you edit your code.
+Restarting or reopening your project in the IDE doesn’t automatically recompile your TypeScript files.
+You need to run `tsc` or `tsc -w` again.